Vincibean/my-dayz-guide/guide/install-local-dayz-server.md

 /////////////////////
 // Main parameters //
 /////////////////////
-hostname = "DayZ Server Name";	// Server name password = "";                  // Password to connect to the server passwordAdmin = "";             // Password to become a server admin
+hostname = "My DayZ Server";	// Server name password = "";                  // Password to connect to the server passwordAdmin = "";             // Password to become a server admin